 Portmagee is named after Captain Theobald Magee, a Jacobean Smuggler who made Portmagee village and harbour his home port while running a highly successful smuggling business between Portugal, Spain and Ireland in the early 1700’s.
 Among the contraband he smuggled to Portmagee from Spain and Portugal were textiles, tobacco, wines and of course that staple of 1700’s seafarers, Caribbean Rum.

-What better finish for a whiskey to reflect the heritage of Portmagee than a dark rum cask finish.
-Portmagee Whiskey have sourced an exclusive supply of Barbados Rum Casks and this is the final capstone element that makes our Portmagee 9 Whiskey a true “Spirit of the Sea”.
+What better finish for a whiskey to reflect the heritage of Portmagee than a dark rum cask finish from Barbados the Caribbean home of Smugglers and Pirates in the early 1700s.
+Portmagee Whiskey has sourced an exclusive supply of Barbados Rum Casks to finish all of our whiskeys in.
+This is the final capstone element that makes our Portmagee 9 Whiskey a true “Spirit of the Sea”.

 As a Whiskey blogger and commentator, I could not be happier to have my name on the Portmagee 9 brand and bottle.
 I am particularly happy with the delicate balance we have achieved between the Single Grain and Single Malt marrying and blending and the wonderfully warm Barbados Rum Cask Finish.

-Portmagee 9 is an approachable, sophisticated and quite unique Irish Whiskey which has successfully captured the spirit of Portmagee Village, South Kerry and our team.
+Portmagee 9 is an approachable, sophisticated and quite unique Irish Whiskey that has successfully captured the spirit of Portmagee Village, South Kerry and our team.
 A true “Spirit of the Sea”.

 Portmagee 9 Tasting Notes.